NerdNu/ptero.sh/PTERODACTYL_PLAN.md

 # Plan

-To migrate Minecraft servers from bare metal into Pterodactyl.
+To migrate Nerd.nu Minecraft servers from bare metal into Pterodactyl.

 ## Current policy